dotNetkow/guest-writer/articles/2019-09-12-ionic-auth-connect.markdown

 Next, determine your globally unique App Id, which is used both in Auth0 configuration as well as Cordova/Capacitor as well.
 Typically, this takes the form of “company-AppName” or reverse DNS style - “com.company.app.”

 With that in hand, set the *Allowed Callback URLs*.
 After the app user signs into Auth0, this tells Auth Connect which page to redirect to in your app.
-Use formula “uniqueId://page”, such as “company-AppName://callback.”
+Use the formula “uniqueId://page”, such as “company-AppName://callback.”

 Similarly, set the *Allowed Logout URLs*, which tell Auth Connect where to redirect to after the user logs out of Auth0.
 Again, use the “uniqueId://page” format.
 Usually, the app would redirect the user to a login page, so consider using “company-AppName://login.”